ThiagoBarradas/periodic-batching/README.md

     FailuresBeforeDroppingBatch = 3,                  // after X consecutive failures, current batch will be dropped.
 Use -1 to cancel this behavior. default 5.
     FailuresBeforeDroppingQueue = 10,                 // after X consecutive failures, all queue items will be dropped.
 Use -1 to cancel this behavior. deafult 10.
-    BatchingFunc = ExecuteMethod,                     // (required) delegate called to process batch SingleFailureCallback = SingleFailure,            // (optional) delegate called when a single failure happens - exception and failure count are passed as parameter.
+    BatchingFunc = ExecuteMethod,                     // (required) delegate called to process batch SingleFailureCallback = SingleFailure,            // (optional) delegate called when a single failure happens - exception, failures count and queue count are passed as parameter.
     DropBatchCallback = DropBatch,                    // (optional) delegate called when a batch is dropped - current batch items are passed as parameter.
     DropQueueCallback = DropQueue,                    // (optional) delegate called when a queue is dropped - all queue items are passed as parameter.
     Period = TimeSpan.FromSeconds(5),                 // interval to execute main method - BatchingFunc. default 10s.